dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/ActivationAndBinding.md

 ### Implementing the UI of Application

-#### Working on the ConnectionActivity
+#### Working on the MApplication, DemoApplication and ConnectionActivity

-Please check the [Creating an Camera Application](./index.html#4-implementing-connectionactivity-class) tutorial and the [sample project](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ActivationAndBindingDemo) of this tutorial for the detail implementations.
+Please check the [Creating an Camera Application](./index.html#working-on-the-connectionactivity) tutorial and the [sample project](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ActivationAndBindingDemo) of this tutorial for the detailed implementations.

 #### Working on the MainActivity Class